New Version 2.32!

 RS Microwave Company is pleased to make this program available to its customers, free of charge, as part of its customer service.

 RSPLOT™ does not require installation as it can be copied and run from any directory on your PC.
-Simply double-click on the RSplot_2.0.exe after you download it.
+Simply double-click on the .EXE after downloading.

 After you launch the program, click Load Data to load up to five S2p files.
 The S2p file format was originally created for Touchstone and has the extension .s2p.
 S2p files can be stored with various types of data such as S, Z, Y, H, or T parameters.
 RSPLOT™ can read S2p files of different network parameters; however, it converts to and plots only S-parameters.